JerenRaquel/Unity-GameDev-Library/README.md

     - Controller for creating the scrolling text.
     - Allows for timed character by character display according to settings in TextData.
     - Allows for skipping the timed delay and displaying the entire text within the text box.

 ## [Tween](https://github.com/JerenRaquel/Unity-GameDev-Library/blob/master/Tween/README.md) [**Prefabs Provided**]
+This is a file that provides basic tweening of objects needed to be moved from point A to B or rotated from X to Y.
 - [**Singleton**] ObjectTravelHandler.cs
+    - Lerp and Slerp are the methods for tweening.
     - Works as a tweening library for translations and rotations.
     - [**Bug**] Rotation inaccurate from 360 degrees <-> 0 degrees.